 In 2010, she moved with her family to Fort Wayne, IN.
 For many years she wrote, edited, and created online content as a freelance writer and local journalist and is gratified to continue to use those gifts for the church and the Conferences.

-Nikki hopes to be called to pastoral ministry in the UCC where she can preach, teach, and pastor to a congregation looking to be more boldly in love with God, Christ, and Spirit as advocates for justice and peace in the world.
+Nikki is called to pastoral ministry in the UCC where she can preach, teach, and pastor to a congregation looking to be more boldly in love with God, Christ, and Spirit as advocates for justice and peace in the world.

 Data Entry Specialist